tsarouxas/wordget/README.md

 3) Download all files and database in current folder wordget -h 88.99.242.152 -u electropop -s /home/electropop/dev.electropop.gr/ -d mylocaldbname

+REQUIREMENTS:
+- wp needs to be installed on the remote server in case that LocalWP is to be used locally.
+- Windows users MUST always run Wordget from a GIT BASH shell

 CHANGELOG:
 - 2020-07-26 direct integration with LocalWP - using option localwp